 Tuberous breasts are a malformation of the breasts that can occur in both men and women.
 The condition appears as a constricted or narrowed base of the breast.
 As well as enlarged areolas and breast tissue that is generally smaller than average.
-For women, this condition is best treated by breast augmentation surgery.
-Breast implants can create an even, rounded appearance of the breast.
+For women, this condition can be treated with breast augmentation surgery.
+Breast implants can increase the breast’s upper pole and create an even, rounded appearance of the breast.

-Specialist Plastic Surgeon, Dr Doyle corrects this condition at his busy plastic surgery clinic on the Gold Coast.
+Gold Coast Specialist Plastic Surgeon, Dr Doyle addresses this condition at his plastic surgery clinic on the Gold Coast.

 What Are Tubular Breasts?

 The condition is often noticed during puberty when the breasts begin to develop.
-Many young girls with tuberous breasts feel self-conscious about their appearance.
-As a result, they may avoid wearing tight or form-fitting clothing.
+As a result of the discomfort, they may avoid wearing tight or form-fitting clothing.

-Tuberous breasts can cause both physical and emotional distress.
-Tuberous breast deformity can make it difficult to find clothing that fits, and can also lead to body image issues.
+Tuberous breasts can cause physical pain.
+Tuberous breast deformity can make it difficult to find clothing that fits.

 Tuberous Breast Syndrome

 Breasts occur in a variety of forms and sizes, which become clear during puberty.
-Yet, tubular breasts have certain traits that are helpful to identify the condition.
+Yet, tubular breasts have certain traits that are helpful in identifying the condition.
 These are some of them:

 The most common symptoms of tuberous breasts are: